 ‘Finding a place to learn in health’, our analysis of the current state of the student placement system is now available.

-- There are more than 21,000 pre-registration healthcare students training right now in New Zealand.
+- There are more than 21,000 pre-registration healthcare students.

 - More than 183,000 weeks of placements are completed every year (not including medical students).

 - View the draft ‘persona’ that illustrates some insights we captured at the outset of this work.
 (PDF, 5.9KB)

 The challenges and opportunities

 - We urgently need to increase the number of health professionals in New Zealand, and one way to do this is to train more students.

 - In many cases, tertiary education organisations could enrol more health students if they know clinical placements will be available.

 - The Student Placement System initiative is key to unlocking a pipeline of undergraduate students by improving processes, the coordination of placements, and students’ experiences.

 - It can quickly support growth in our locally trained workforce.